nghiencuuthuoc/Data_Timestamp_Repair_Utility/README.md

 A Windows-friendly Python/Tkinter tool for repairing corrupted future-dated file timestamps by reading internal Office/PDF document metadata and applying the correct document creation date back to the file system.

-This project was created for large document archives such as `D:\PharmSolu`, where files may show incorrect future dates in Windows Explorer, for example `2029`, `2062`, or other invalid timestamps.
+This project was created for large document archives such as `D:\Data`, where files may show incorrect future dates in Windows Explorer, for example `2029`, `2062`, or other invalid timestamps.

 ---